Netanyahu deputy disagrees on setting Iran "red line"

 That echoed U.S. President Barack Obama, who seeks reelection in November and has tried to champion continued carrot-and-stick diplomacy with Iran while fending off charges by Republican rival Mitt Romney that he is soft on the Jewish state’s security.
 Iran denies seeking nuclear weapons.

+“I’ve stated repeatedly, publically, that red line, and that is we’re not going to accept Iran having a nuclear weapon - not only because it threatens Israel, not only because it could potentially threaten the United States,” he said.
+“It could also fall into the hands of terrorists and it would trigger a nuclear arms race in the region.”

+Obama has pressed Netanyahu, with whom he has had a strained relationship, to allow more time for sanctions and diplomacy to work.
+But Obama has not ruled out military action against Iran if all else fails.

-Netanyahu’s office did not immediately respond to the Meridor interview, which followed similar misgivings on Tuesday by Israeli Defence Minister Ehud Barak, who publicly suggested the premier was undermining ties with the United States.
+Netanyahu’s office did not immediately respond to the Meridor interview, which followed statements by Israeli Defence Minister Ehud Barak and Foreign Minister Avigdor Lieberman urging that the disagreement with the United States be worked out more discreetly.
+ID:nL5E8KB9DC]

 Though he did not mention Netanyahu by name, Meridor lamented what he called “the excessive chit-chat of recent months” in Israel about how and whether to tackle its arch-foe.